knowusuboaky/RAGFlowChain/README.md

     - For `Chroma`, this specifies the directory where the database is stored.
     - For `FAISS`, this is the path to save the FAISS index file.
     - For `Annoy`, this specifies the file path for the Annoy index.
-    - For `ScaNN`, this is the directory where the ScaNN index is persisted.

 - **`chunk_size`**:
   - **Type**: `int`